SillyTavern/SillyTavern-Docs/Usage/st-script.md

 3. `/sys (text)` — adds a message from the neutral narrator which doesn't belong to user nor character.
 The displayed name is purely cosmetic and can be customized with the `/sysname` command.
 4. `/comment (text)` — adds a hidden comment that is displayed in the chat but is not visible to the prompt.
 5. `/addswipe (text)` — adds a swipe to the last character message.
 Can't add a swipe to user or hidden messages.
+6. `/hide (message id or range)` — hides one or several messages from the prompt based on the provided message index or inclusive range in the `start-finish` format.
+7. `/unhide (message id or range)` — returns one or several messages to the prompt based on the provided message index or inclusive range in the `start-finish` format.

+### Delete messages

+**These commands are potentially destructive and have no "undo" function.
+Check the /backups/ folder if you accidentally deleted something important.**

+1. `/cut (message id or range)` — cuts one or several messages from the chat based on the provided message index or inclusive range in the `start-finish` format.
+2. `/del (number)` — deletes last N messages from the chat.
+3. `/delswipe (1-based swipe id)` — deletes a swipe from the last character message based on the provided 1-based swipe ID.
+4. `/delname (character name)` — deletes all messages in the current chat that belong to a character with the specified name.

 ## Text manipulation